Are you looking to land your dream job in market risk?

 What are the limitations of VaR?

-• As mentioned, one has to choose between the methods that can be used to calculate the value-at-risk number.
+VaR Method Selection: As mentioned earlier, one has to choose between the methods that can be used to calculate the value-at-risk number.
 However, different methods eventually lead to different results.
 It becomes difficult to make the right choice between these methods: The Historical Simulation Method, Parametric Method, and Monte-Carlo Simulation Method.

 How would you calculate the VaR of an equity position/portfolio?